-UTAS Home › Faculty of Science, Engineering & Technology › School of Earth Sciences (Geology, Geophysics & Geochemistry) › Research › Environmental Mineralogy and Geochemistry – with CRC ORE › Environmental Indicators in Mining
+UTAS Home › Faculty of Science, Engineering & Technology › Earth Sciences (Geology, Geophysics & Geochemistry) › Research › › Environmental Indicators in Mining

 Prediction is one of the basic desires of humanity, to discern the future and know what fate holds.
 Yet, predicting environmental risks is typically not an attribute which is embedded into the development of our natural resources.
 This project pursues the development of accurate tests that will yield predictive information on the characteristics of mineral resources, which in turn may impact on the environmental performance of mining operations.
 The underlying aim is to gain information that supports more effective mineral processing, better storage of waste and ultimately improved mine closure outcomes.
 The project will deliver tools, methodologies and knowledge which can be used to characterise environmental attributes mainly based on drill core sampling and testing.
 This information will be used as inputs into mine planning, mineral processing designs and waste management strategies.